Gummersbach: Transport

 Gummersbach is connected by regional trains to Cologne and Lüdenscheid, where a direct connection to Hagen and Dortmund exists.
 Trains heading towards Cologne run every 30 minutes and to Lüdenscheid every 60 minutes.
-Besides the station in downtown, there is another station in the district of Dieringhausen.
+Besides the station in downtown, there is another station in the neighborhood of Dieringhausen.

 South of Gummersbach runs the A 4 motorway from Cologne to Olpe.
 In the north-east the A 45 motorway, which stretches from Dortmund to Frankfurt, connects to Gummersbach via the exit of Meinerzhagen.